Codeception/Codeception/docs/modules/Db.md

 Works with SQL database.

-The most important function of this module is cleaning database before each test.
+The most important function of this module is to clean a database before each test.
-That's why this module was added into global configuration file: codeception.yml.
+That's why this module was added to the global configuration file `codeception.yml`.
 To have your database properly cleaned you should configure it to access the database.
-Also provides actions to perform checks in database.
+This module also provides actions to perform checks in a database.

 In order to have your database populated with data you need a raw SQL dump.
-Just put it in `tests/_data` dir (by default) and specify path to it in config.
+Simply put the dump in the `tests/_data` directory (by default) and specify the path in the config.
-Next time after database is cleared all your data will be restored from dump.
+The next time after the database is cleared, all your data will be restored from the dump.
-Don't forget to include CREATE TABLE statements into it.
+Don't forget to include `CREATE TABLE` statements in the dump.

 Supported and tested databases are: